 Scott Schwab grew up in Great Bend, Kansas and graduated from Fort Hays State University.
-Prior to entering public service, Scott was a small business owner and a National Sales Trainer for a Fortune 50 company in the pharmaceutical industry.

 Scott and his wife, Michele, reside in Overland Park with their children.